brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 ## The TL'DR Guide

-You may run it in your Mac, or a Linux machine, where the required tools are installed.
+You may run it in your laptop (e.g. MacBook), or a Linux machine, either way should just work as long as you can access the OpenShift cluster and the required tools are installed.

 **And, make sure you've already logged into OpenShift with ClusterAdmin permission.**

 ### 0. Prepare

+Typically, when setting up OpenShift, you've decided the way how to expose the services.
+Here I'd assume we're going to use the default route to expose Instana services.

 ```sh
 # Clone the repo